 And the adventure sports

 Sardinia is a paradise for hiking.
 There are a multitude of trails around the island – coastal trails that go to some of the nicest beaches around the island; mountain trails that take to beautiful waterfalls and springs; trails that go all the way to deep gorges.
-There is no doubt that hiking is one of the things to do in Sardinia that can be enjoyed throughout the year – though I do not recommend hiking in the summer.
+Hiking can be enjoyed throughout the year – though I do not recommend hiking in the summer.

 Among the best hikes in Sardinia, there are the various trails that go to the Gorropu Canyon, one of the deepest gorges in Europe.
 Some of them depart outside the village of Dorgali, others outside Urzulei, and they have various levels of difficulty.
 The ultimate coastal trail is Selvaggio Blu.
 This is a challenging 6 day hike that connects a number of isolated beaches on the east coast of Sardinia.
 Sentiero Italia can be walked in around 3 weeks and crosses the entire island.

-Included in the list of things to do in Sardinia is rock climbing.
-There are many places in Sardinia to do that.
+There are many places in Sardinia to go climbing in Sardinia.
 Cala Fuili and Cala Goloritzé have incredible climbing walls and to top the already incredible experience, the views of the sea are stunning.
 The Gorropu Canyon is a must for anybody who enjoys climbing.

 One of the best ways to discover Sardinia is on a bike.
 Mountain biking is becoming more and more popular, and there are several trails.
-Yet, one of the best things to do in Sardinia is to get the bike and go explore the magnificent Asinara island.
+Hop on a bike and go explore the magnificent Asinara island.
 As nobody lives there, there is virtually no traffic other than the regular bus that connects the main attraction points, making it incredibly pleasant to explore by bike.
 Several companies organize biking expeditions to Asinara.

 Try all the local specialties